 About

-She has had many solo exhibitions at institutes such as the Cork City and County Archive, the Boole Library at University College Cork and at the Irish Georgian Society’s City Assembly House, Dublin.
+She has had solo exhibitions at, for example, the Cork City and County Archive, the Boole Library at University College Cork, ‘Visual’ Carlow and the Irish Georgian Society’s City Assembly House, Dublin.

-Her paintings have been exhibited at the Royal Hibernian Academy, the Royal Ulster Academy, Visual Carlow and the Boyle Arts Festival.
-Many have now entered public collections, such as Ballinglen Museum of Modern Art, Tyrone Guthrie Centre, University College Cork and the Irish Georgian Society.
-Private collections include that of, Countess Dunraven, Ballymaloe House and further afield in Germany, Hong Kong, UK and USA
+Her paintings have also been exhibited at the Royal Hibernian Academy, the Royal Ulster Academy and the Boyle Arts Festival.
+Many have now entered public collections, such as Ballinglen Museum of Art, Tyrone Guthrie Centre, University College Cork and the Irish Georgian Society.

 She works at her studio in Cork City.